haka-security/haka/doc/user/tutorial/dissector/grammar.rst

 Grammar building blocks
 ^^^^^^^^^^^^^^^^^^^^^^^
 Haka grammar is made of basic blocks and coumpound blocks.
-The former enable parsing of basic elements such as booleans (`flag`), bytes (`bytes`), number (`number`), regular expression (`token`), etc. The latter allow to form complex blocks by combining basic and compound blocks.
-For instance, the `record` block is used to define a structure of elements.
+The former enable parsing of basic elements such as booleans (:haka:func:`haka.grammar.flag`), bytes (:haka:func:`haka.grammar.bytes`), number (:haka:func:`haka.grammar.number`), regular expression (:haka:func:`haka.grammar.token`), etc. The latter allow to form complex blocks by combining basic and compound blocks.
+For instance, the `record` block (:haka:func:`haka.grammar.record`) is used to define a structure of elements.

 Creating the grammar
 ^^^^^^^^^^^^^^^^^^^^
-Smtp protocol grammar is defined following this squeleton where we define protocol messages syntax and then export them.
-That is, compiled grammar blocks (e.g. exported elements) are ready to be parsed:
+Smtp protocol grammar is defined through the following skeleton where we define protocol messages syntax.
+Then, we can export the root elements of our grammar in order to compile them and make them ready to be parsed:

 .. code-block:: lua